swuecho/swuecho.github.io/_posts/2016-12-11-ssh-into-virualbox.md

 ---
 have tried a lot of ways to ssh into the virtualbox.

-finally, get the easiest method.
+finally, get the easiest method[1]

 <img src="/assets/img/ssh_virtualbox_port_forwarding.png" alt="Port Forwading" style="width: 800px;"/>